• Skip to primary navigation

 For some reason, the pumpkin spice craze has hit me hard this year, even though I've technically never had a pumpkin spice latté.
 I know, go ahead and revoke my foodie card.
 I do enjoy spices and pumpkin, though, so pumpkin spice is enjoyed in my home a number of different ways.
 As is evidenced by this twist on a classic: sheet pan pancakes.
 If we're being honest with one another - which we always are, right? - I love everything about these: the color, the texture, the fact they aren't overly sweet (with the exception of your topping choice), and how they smell while baking.
 It is seriously divine.

 My absolute favorite aspect to sheet pan pancakes overall is the fact that you don't have to hop up and down from the table to make a fresh batch (which is something I vividly remember from my childhood).
 And, you can make enough to freeze for another time, if your group is small.
 Though you can cook pancakes on a large griddle at once, not all of us have griddles at the ready and certainly not large enough to make a healthy batch for a crowd.
-(Though, most of us probably aren't gathering in large crowds right now, anyway.)
 Most of us have sheet pans and why not put them to good use?

 Can You Keep Pancake Batter Overnight in the Fridge?